6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

 \subsection{Important Channel Propagation Characteristics in THz Bands}

-Current THz characteristics research can be mainly categorized into two types \cite{MIMO1-1-0}.
-The first focuses on the material characteristics at THz bands, which actually have an impact on the radio propagation (e.g., reflection) \cite{THz_kurner2021thz}.
-The second is dedicated to newly emerging channel characteristics in THz bands, such as channel sparsity.
+Current research on THz characteristics can be categorized into two main types \cite{MIMO1-1-0}.
+The first focuses on the material characteristics at THz bands, which actually have an impact on radio propagation (e.g., reflection) \cite{THz_kurner2021thz}.
+The second is dedicated to newly emerging channel characteristics in THz bands, such as atmospheric loss and channel sparsity.